Last Date of Attendance (Policy AA-63)

 Procedure:

 The school must demonstrate that the student has remained in academic attendance through a specified point in time.
 Clarkson College is classified as an institution that requires attendance to be taken throughout the semester.
-The last date of attendance is used as the unofficial withdrawal date for federal funding.
-The Financial Aid and Scholarships Office will monitor attendance of federal funding recipients weekly and notify the student via email after two consecutive missed class periods.
-If the student does not return to class within (5) business days (not including holidays or breaks), a return to Title IV fund calculation will be performed.
+The last attendance date is the unofficial withdrawal date for federal funding.
+The Financial Aid and Scholarships Office will monitor the attendance of federal funding recipients weekly and notify the student via email after two (2) consecutive missed class periods.
+A return to Title IV fund calculation will be performed if the student does not return to class within five (5) business days (not including holidays or breaks).
 Any unearned federal aid must be returned to the Department of Education within forty-five (45) days after the last date of attendance.

 Students must attend all classes (on-campus/online) in which they are enrolled and follow the attendance policies of individual programs as specified in the course syllabus.
 Each program determines specific attendance policies to ensure regular and substantive interaction between faculty and students.
-Students in skills laboratory courses, clinical courses, practicums, and internships are required to attend.
+Students in skills laboratory courses, clinical courses, practicums, and internships must adhere to attendance protocols.
 Classes may be made up within the same semester at the discretion of the faculty.
 In those cases where a crisis (as identified by the course faculty) has occurred, all appropriate Clarkson College parties should be notified.

-Per 34 CFR 668.22, the determination of the student’s last day of attendance must be based on an academically related activity, as documented by the school.
-The school must verify that the activity is academically related and that the student attended the activity.
+Per 34 CFR 668.22, the determination of the student’s last date of attendance must be based on an academically related activity, as documented by the school.
+The school must verify that the activity is academically related, and that the student attended it.

 Academic attendance and attendance at an academically related activity include, but are not limited to: